 Like many, notwithstanding a respectable academic and professional pedigree, I've also suffered from the same self-doubts, insecurity, negative body image and faulty self-esteem that are rampant in our society.
 After reaching my own personal bottom when I witnessed a traumatic car bombing, with the intensive love and support of a variety of teachers, mentors, therapists, coaches, fellows and friends, the principles of mindfulness, lots of steady, sustainable action (the “doing” that goes along with the human “being”) and grace -- I have arrived at this moment.

 A little bit seasoned, a little bit more lived in, a whole lot more grateful.
 Perhaps like some of you.

 I'm happy to call Palm Springs, California home today (getting back to Greece whenever I can, as you'll see from this site).
-When I'm not working, I love hiking, finding great scented bubble baths, meditating, exploring the incredible national parks, reading everyone from Thomas Merton and Rumi to Brene Brown and Pema Chodron, visiting friends and family in Europe, listening to Baroque music, cooking Greek food and diving deep into the delicious questions of meaning and purpose.
+When I'm not working, I love hiking, yoga, finding great scented bubble baths, meditating, exploring the incredible national parks, reading everyone from Thomas Merton and Rumi to Brene Brown and Pema Chodron, visiting friends and family in Europe, listening to Baroque music, cooking Greek food and diving deep into the delicious questions of meaning and purpose.